raikrahul/book_linuxkernel_blockdrv/environment.md

 ```

 I will describe only a few options that are used in this document.
-Qemu has so many powerful features like other virtualization tools like Vmware and VirtualBox.
+Qemu has so many powerful features like other virtualization tools, for example,Vmware and VirtualBox.
 Please refer to qemu manual for the detail.

 # make boot filesystem, initramfs, with busybox